hynek/svcs/docs/why.md

 The main downside of service locators is that it's impossible to verify whether all required dependencies have been configured without running the code.

-This is a consequence of being imperative instead of declarative and the main trade-off to make when deciding between a traditional dependency injection framework and a service locator like *svcs*.
+That's a consequence of being imperative instead of declarative and the main trade-off when deciding between a traditional dependency injection framework and a service locator like *svcs*.

 If you still prefer a dependency injection framework, check out [*incant*](https://github.com/Tinche/incant) – a very nice package by a friend of the project.